kamronb/food_safety_manager/README.md

 ## Short-term Goals and other Planned Additions

-1. Strip all special characters and convert them to ASCII notation to not throw off the Javascript code (implement in PHP when that is set up)

-2. Add pop-ups that display establishment info upon hover over the icons

-3. Add First Letter of the establishment category to the icon
+1. Show first letter of category to the marker - DONE!!!

-4. Stop icons moving from the specific geolocation upon zooming of the map
+2. Stop icons moving from the specific geolocation upon zooming of the map

-5. Make Responsive with Nice Slide in transprent menu

-6. Update Legend to include Categories of Establishments
+3. Add the Category denotation to the Legend

+4. Add pop-ups that display establishment info upon hover over the icons

+5. Add link in pop-up (tooltip) that will link to establishment page where edits can be made to info in the Database

+6. Remove extrenuous Google labels and stuff from Map

 7. Add features to select establishments by status, locale, categories, etc.

-8. Add link in pop-up (tooltip) that will link to establishment page where edits can be made to info in the Database
+8. Make Responsive with Nice Slide in transprent menu

+9. Strip all special characters and convert them to ASCII notation to not throw off the Javascript code (implement in PHP when that is set up)

 ## Medium-term Goals